daniellee0/react-project-voting/README.md

-# VoteFact Web Application
+# VoteFact

+# Authors
+Kyle Avalani, Daniel Lee, Andrea Koozer, Hilton Vo

-## Collaboration
+## About
-This web application makes full use of both partners interactions (Form+Graphs and Map).
-Descriptive content from both partners was also included and a larger focus on Daniel's design was involved in this web application.
-These interactions provide the user an added level of interactivity when learning/analyting voting data.
-Daniel's design was modified to account for Kyle's county level data and so the design is focused on counties.

-## How to Interact in its Current State (Stage 3)
-Our web application has two main components, both designed to teach users about voting in Washington state.
+Our web application has two main components, both designed to indulge voters on politics.

-The first section utilizes an external csv file representing the data that will be used to display analytics.
-Although not implemented at this time, new entries should be added to the csv file every time the user submits a new form.
-For now, the user should enter a county name already present in the csv file and should click "Begin" to see analytical information about that County (eg. "Pierce", "King", etc).
-Casing is ignored.

-The second section utilizes an external csv file containing data on voter registration and voter turnout rates for each WA state county, and then maps it on a Leaflet map based off of fields chosen by the user on buttons above the map.
-The user can switch betweeen different years, different ages, and different focuses.

-## Libraries Used
-Boostrap, ChartJS, PapaParse, Leaflet, LeafletReact, ChartReact

-## Authors
-Kyle Avalani
+The first main feature allows users to provide voter feeback and obtain analytical data about voter turnout in Washington state.
+To use, simply fill out the county form and the feedback form.
+After submitting, users can see data on their specified county and voter feedback data from all users that responded to the same form.
+The second feature allows users to analyze justice ideology.
+To use, select the justice and see how they compare against others.

+This app was bootstrapped with Create React App.

 Daniel Lee